m3g/ComplexMixtures.jl/docs/src/results.md

   are assumed be provided in ``\textrm{\AA}``.

-* The minimum-distance distribution function is unit-less, since it is the ratio of the density at each distance divided by the bulk density.
+* The minimum-distance distribution function is unit-less, since it is the ratio of the density at each distance divided by an ideal-gas density.

 * The Kirkwood-Buff integrals are returned in ``\textrm{cm}^3~\textrm{mol}^{-1}``, if the coordinates were provided in ``\textrm{\AA}``.